JenniferVonT/the-Quiz/src/js/components/nickname-form/README.md

 ### `get nickname()`

-Gets the nickname for the component.
+Gets the nickname for the player.

 #### Example
 ```javascript